- Business Owners

 Start with a Piggy Bank

 A piggy bank can be a great way to teach your kids the importance of saving, while giving them an easy way to do it.
 Tell your kids that the goal is to fill up the piggy bank with dollars and coins, until there is no room.
 Illustrate that the piggy bank is for saving money for the future and that the more they save, the more their money will grow.
+Here is how Kevin O’Leary of Shark Tank used a piggy bank to explain compound interest to his own kids.

 Open Up a Bank Account